Notary transactions involving minors

 It is not up to the notary to determine why the parent cannot sign.
 If the minor shows up with a document to be notarized, the notary does not have the legal authority to decide who would best fit to sign on the minor’s behalf.
 Unless a notary is an attorney or working under the guidance of an attorney, the notary does not have the expertise or training to advise about who should sign the document for the minor.
 The notary’s job is to verify the minor’s ability to understand and sign the document and ensure that the minor understands what they are signing.

-Generally speaking, notarizing for a minor is not very different than notarizing for a signer who is over the age of 18.
+To notarize a minor’s signature and notarize for a minor, in general, is not very different than notarizing for a signer who is over the age of 18.
 Remember, the minor has to appear in person before the notary, present acceptable proof of identification, understand what they are signing and why, and be able to read the document and sign the document.
 Additionally, if the minor does not have proper identification, the notary can use a credible witness other than a parent to verify the minor’s identity.
 If these above conditions aren’t met, the notary should refuse the notarization.

-This article may raise questions around questionable forms of ID.
-Please read our article on A Quick Guide to Notary Public Forms of Identification.
+This article may raise questions about how to notarize a minor’s signature & forms of ID.
+Please read our article A Quick Guide to Notary Public Forms of Identification.

 Kim Jones